IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS.md

 When you install Istio on a Kubernetes Cluster on IBM Cloud, the Istio Ingress is created with a Kubernetes service of type LoadBalancer and is assigned a "floating" IP address through which it can be reached on the public Internet.

-In this section we will assign a DNS name to this IP address so that the Ingress Ingress can be accessed using a URL.
+In this section we will assign a DNS name to this IP address so that the Istio Ingress can be accessed using a URL.

 ### Automated setup